Fun Ways to Cook Corn | Campfire Cooking Ideas

 Spice up your Hobo Popcorn by trying these other seasonings:

 Do you have a favorite outdoor recipe that you are willing to share?
-If so, please post it here or if it is more convenient for you, send it via email to customerservice@radamfg.com.
+If so, please post it here!
+Alternatively, send it via email to customerservice@radamfg.com.
+We might be able to feature it here on the site!